Tips and Tricks for Becoming a Lifelong Learner

 Relearning to play the flute or mastering whole wheat dumpling wrappers makes my heart happy.
 I wish Excel or WordPress or vacuuming did that for me.

 What’s your motivation for learning something new?
 How do you stay focused?
 When is your best time of day to flex your learning muscle?
+Are you a lifelong learner?
 Please give us your motivation stories so we can all benefit from them.